NiGuangOwO/Triggernometry/readme.md

 ### Copy the Value of the Variable/Expression to the Clipboard (in the Scalar Variable Tabpage)
 - If the variable name is provided, its value will be copied directly to the clipboard without any parsing.
 - If only an expression is provided, it will be interpreted as a string expression and then copied to the clipboard.
-- Note: In practice, this doesn't necessarily involve scalar variables.
+- Note: Actually, this doesn't necessarily involve scalar variables.
 To set a scalar variable to the clipboard, you can simply input `${var:name}` in the expression (unless your clipboard contains `${...}` expressions).
 I have organized it this way just to logically group this clipboard operation under the scalar variable category, avoiding the creation of a separate tabpage which could further slow down the action form loading.

 ### Introduced the folder action "Cancel All Actions of Triggers Within Folder"
 - Related issue: [#48](https://github.com/paissaheavyindustries/Triggernometry/issues/48)

-### Refined Actions List
+### Refined Actions List Order
 - Reorganized the actions, list actions, and table actions into a more logical sequence.
-Additionally, replaced several opTypes that were hardcoded as integers with their corresponding enums.
+- Additionally, replaced several opTypes that were hardcoded as integers with their corresponding enums.

 ## Trigger Form / Action Viewer
 - Added arguments to represent if the variable is persistent and if the expression is numeric/string in the action descriptions (and also log messages);